 Behind every sword swing, item drop, and hit point in a video game lies a complex system of rules embedded within the game’s code.
 The Bachelor of Science in Computer Science and Game Design teaches you to become a versatile software developer with the knowledge and ability to design, program, and implement these systems.

-You’ll be balancing coursework in computer science with design classes that will challenge you to create a constant flow of game prototypes and mechanics.
+You’ll be balancing coursework in computer science with design classes that leverage your technical skills to create better games, levels, and mechanics.
 By the time you graduate, you will be a hybrid programmer and designer who can navigate both ends of the scientific and creative spectrum on any software development team.